 Massachusetts Title V Approval

 Is is possible when buying a Massachusetts home the Title V inspection report you receive as evidence that the Title V has passed is not really valid?
-When selling a home in Massachusetts one of the requirements of every home owner is to perform what is known as a Title V inspection.
+When selling a home in Massachusetts, one of the requirements of every homeowner is to perform what is known as a Title 5 septic system inspection.
 A Title V is a fancy term for an inspection on your septic system.
-There are companies that specialize in these inspections and are hired when a seller is going to sell their home.
+You will also see it used called as a number as well – hence Title 5.
+Some companies specialize in these inspections and are hired when a seller is going to sell their home.

 Title V regulations were created in 1995 by the Massachusetts Department of Environmental Protection (MassDEP) to protect waterways and the environment.
 Septic system inspections are a vital part of these regulations.
 Every city’s Board of Health administers Title V and keeps a record of a home’s as-built septic plans, as well as the inspection results which provides information on the condition of the septic system and its capacity.

-In order for a buyer to get a loan on a home, they need to have a passing Title V. In the event of a failed septic system there are some lenders that will allow you to set aside funds to be put in escrow to cover the cost of said replacement in order to close on the home.
+For a buyer to get a loan on a home, they need to have a passing Title V. In the event of a failed septic system; some lenders will allow you to set aside funds to be put in escrow to cover the cost of said replacement.
+Putting funds in escrow will be done to close on the home.

-The vast majority of lenders, however will ask for one and a half times the cost be set aside for their protection.
+The vast majority of lenders, however, will ask for one and a half times the cost be set aside for their protection.
 So for example lets say the cost of replacing the septic system is going to cost $20,000 most lenders will require $30,000 to be placed in escrow.
-Lenders generally require more than one estimate in order to feel comfortable that the amount placed in escrow is appropriate.
+Lenders need more than one estimate to feel comfortable that the amount placed in escrow is appropriate.

 The Title V Passing Certificate

-Most of the time when you see a Title V failure it’s because the leach field is not doing it’s job.
-If the leach field is no longer leaching properly you are almost always looking at a leach field replacement.
+Most of the time when you see a Title V failure, it’s because the leach field is not doing its job.
+If the leach field is no longer draining properly, you are almost always looking at a leach field replacement.
 This is where the big money comes in as you typically need to excavate out all the old soils and replace them with new soils.
-Generally you will need to have an engineer redesign the system to meet current standards for today’s septic systems.
+You will need to have an engineer redesign the system to meet current standards for today’s septic systems.

 Local Board of Health Approval

-What if I told you that when you receive a Title V from an inspector it is not really approved?
-This is actually the case because in Massachusetts local boards of health have the final stamp of approval on whether or not the inspection is actually a pass or not!
-In the last year I have been involved in two transactions where there was a passing Title V given out by a licensed inspector when after the fact it was rejected by the local board of health!!
+What if I told you that when you receive a Title V from an inspector, it is not approved?
+This is the case because in Massachusetts local boards of health have the final stamp of approval on whether or not the inspection is a pass or not!
+In the last year, I have been involved in two transactions where there was a passing Title V given out by a licensed inspector when after the fact it was rejected by the local board of health!!

-In one of these occasions it was not discovered until years later AFTER the property had closed.
+In one of these occasions, it was not discovered until years later AFTER the property had closed.
 Here is what happened in a recent sale of mine.
-I listed a home where by the owner had bought the home and received a passing Title V at closing.
-The sale happened to take place over five years ago.
-Upon putting the home up for sale, I informed him of the need to get a Title V. He went ahead and contracted with a Title V inspector who visited the local board of health to pull information on the system as inspectors often do when completing a Title V inspection.
+I listed a home whereby the owner had bought the home and received a passing Title V at closing.
+The deal happened to take place over five years ago.
+Upon putting the house up for sale, I informed him of the need to get a Title V. He went ahead and contracted with a Title V inspector who visited the local board of health to pull information on the system as inspectors often do when completing a Title V inspection.

-After opening the file it was discovered that the previous Title V was not considered a valid Title V because the board of health agent declared that the water table in the area of the system was too high.
+After opening the file, it was discovered that the previous Title V was not considered a valid Title V because the board of health agent declared that the water table in the area of the system was too high.
 The Title V was considered a FAIL and not a PASS!!
-Much to my seller’s surprise he was in a very big quandary.
-When he had gone to closing on his home he was told via a very official looking document (passing Title v report) that he had no worries and his system was great.
+Much to my seller’s surprise, he was in a huge quandary.
+When he had gone to closing on his home, he was told via a very official looking document (passing Title v report) that he had no worries and his system was great.

-This in fact was not the case!
+This, in fact, was not the case!
 I am sure there are all sorts of legal questions that enter your mind like why the board or health agent or the inspector who passed the septic system never informed the seller after the fact that they did not have a passing Title V?
-It’s certainly a great questions and legally something the seller could pursue.
+It’s certainly a big issue and legally something the seller could pursue.

 The seller luckily had the ability to tie into public sewer and was able to perform under the terms of his contract with the buyer.
-This very easily could have been a case where that was not possible and the seller would have been stuck shelling out tens of thousands of dollars out of his own pocket due a very big case of negligence.
+This very easily could have been a case where that was not possible, and the seller would have been stuck shelling out tens of thousands of dollars out of his pocket due to an enormous case of negligence.

-What happened in this particular case is the Title V inspector never turned the paperwork into the town until after the closing originally took place.
-The board of health agent, after rejecting the inspectors report, never informed the owner of the property that he was not accepting the report.
-In my personal opinion, the seller could have a case against both the inspector and the board of health agent for negligent behavior.
+What happened in this particular instance is the Title V inspector never turned the paperwork into the town until after the closing initially took place.
+The board of health agent, after rejecting the inspector’s report, never informed the owner of the property that he was not accepting the report.
+In my opinion, the seller could have a case against both the inspector and the board of health agent for negligent behavior.

-So the biggest thing you need to take out of reading this is that a Massachusetts Title V is not really approved until the local board of health gives it their stamp of approval!
-What is really interesting is that it is very possible that there are other Massachusetts homes that have received approval from in inspector when in fact the town has said no siree!
+So the biggest thing you need to take out of reading this is that a Massachusetts Title V is not approved by the local board of health gives it their stamp of approval!
+What is fascinating is that it is quite possible that other Massachusetts homes have received approval from in inspector when in fact the town has said no siree!

-According to the Title V inspector this particular board of health agent was the only one in the state that he had run into having such a requirement.
-Luckily again the home had sewer in the street and they buyer agreed to hook up.
+According to the Title V inspector, this particular board of health agent was the only one in the state that he had run into having such a requirement.
+Luckily again the home had sewer in the street, and the buyer agreed to hook up.

-Just imagine for a moment what would have happened in both of these circumstances if there was no sewer tie in available.
-The only word that comes to mind is lawsuit!
+Just imagine for a moment what would have happened in both of these circumstances if there was no sewer tie-in available.
+The only word that comes to mind is a lawsuit!
 Both buyers and sellers of Massachusetts Real Estate need to be aware that the local board of health wields quite a bit of power that can throw a kibosh into your real estate transaction.

-So if you want to make absolutely certain your Title V has been fully approved you should call the local board of health to double check!
+So if you want to make certain, your Title V has been fully approved you should call the local board of health to double check!